Skip to content

 The Bernards Inn has been a staple for over 100 years.

-The historic Grain House, created by William Childs of the great Childs Restaurant chain of the mid 1950’s.
+The historic Grain House was created by William Childs, founder of the great Childs Restaurant chain of the mid-1950s.

-The Pluckemin Inn, while totally redone has been in existence recorded back to the early 1800’s.
+The Pluckemin Inn, while redone, has existed and recorded back to the early 1800s.

 Willies Tavern - Delicious Heights

-Delicious Heights goes all the way back to the late 1700s.
-The No.1 Historic Business in the Somerset Hills goes to Willies Tavern.
-At the turn of the century was also known as the Bedminster Hotel.
-Rumor has it Willie Howard’s horse is buried in the back parking lot.
+Delicious Heights dates back to the late 1700s.
+The No.1 Historic Business in the Somerset Hills is Willies Tavern, which, at the turn of the century, was also known as the Bedminster Hotel.
+Rumor has it that Willie HowarHoward’se is buried in the back parking lot.

-There’s a lot of local history in these four places.
-All four were along the historic carriage route going back as far as there were horse drawn carriages traveling between Somerville and Morristown.
-While the owners have changed over time, you feel a whole bunch of history when you walk in the doors.
-So a big congratulations to their longevity.
+ThereThere’st of local history in these four places.
+All four were along the historic carriage route, which dates back to when horse-drawn carriages traveled between Somerville and Morristown.
+While the owners have changed over time, you feel a lot of history when you walk in the doors.
+So, a big congratulations on their longevity.

 Shot-n-Beer Joints

-Due to a changing clientele and a higher cost of living, gone in the Somerset Hills are the “shot and beer” type joints that a lot of young drinkers used to fashion back in the 1970’s and 80’s.
-We think the only place that still exists that slightly resembles a nice old place is the Top of the Hill, a historic place on 202 in Bedminster.
+Due to a changing clientele and a higher cost of living, gone in the Somerset Hills are the “shot and beer type” joints that many young drinkers used to fashion back in the 1970s and 80s.
+The only place slightly resembling a lovely old place is the Top of the Hill, a historic place on 202 in Bedminster.
 TOTH still has a cigarette machine where you can buy cigs for about $9.
 Top of the Hill also has live music as well on the weekends.
-Some of the classics that history remembers are the original The Station (Bernardsville) known for it’s burgers and shots, the Pluckemin Inn (Bedminster), and Michael’s (W. Millington), which were all once legendary area shot-n-beer establishments.
+Some of the classics that history remembers are the original The Station (Bernardsville) known for it’s bit’srs and shots, the Pluckemin Inn (Bedminster), and MichaeMichael’sillington), which were all once legendary area shot-n-beer establishments.

-Top of the Hill – Good food, homey vibe.
-Any place that still has a cigarette machine is good in my book.
+Top of the Hill has good food and a homey vibe.
+In my book, any place with a cigarette machine is good.
 Source: Mr. Local History

-We got a number of notes not to forget Albert & Josie Pistilli’s restaurant.
-The Italian Restaurant on Morristown Road in Bernardsville, a local landmark that closed in 1998 after the property was bought by a local bank.
+We g”t several notes not to forget Albert & Josie PistilPistilli’surant.
+The Italian Restaurant on Morristown Road in Bernardsville, a local landmark that closed in 1998 after a local bank bought the property.
 Founded in 1949, just weeks after the property purchase in 1998, it was gone.
-Then Mayor Hugh Fenwick said “We cut our teeth on root beer and pizza there.
+Then, Mayor Hugh Fenwick said, “We cut our teeth on root beer and pizza there.”
 It was an institution.
 It wasn’t just a restaurant.”
-In 1954 after the Radio Tavern in Bernardsville closed, DeFilippis sold the liquor license to Pistilli’s
+In 1954, after the Radio Tavern in Bernardsville closed, DeFilippis sold the liquor license to Pistilli’s

 Do you Remember?